4ntm4n/ms-four/README.md

 >  *2. 'managers.py' contains the user creation managers that is used to create a user or superuser from the terminal (e.g. python3 manage.py createsuperuser)

-> *3. The custom middleware script in 'middleware.py' made sure I could use my app with in an iframes with https://ui.dev/amiresponsive, only to take the image for this readme.
+> *3. The custom middleware script in 'middleware.py' made sure I could use my app with in an iframes with https://ui.dev/amiresponsive, only to create the image at the top of this readme.

-> *4. custom Token is a file that contains a self made method of creating and encrypting a link that is used to update a reference response (RefResponse model)
+> *4. custom Token is a file that contains a self made method of creating and encrypting a link that is used to update a reference response (RefResponse model) read more at TOKEN LINK CREATION under "how pytagora works" below.

 #### **why AbstractBaseUser model and the core app?**
 Users of this application will be using their real name when requesting a references, so a username is not nesseasary.
 I therefore wanted to use the email-adress as the "username field" and the easiest way of doing that was to create an entire new user model by extending djangos "AbstractBaseUser" class.
 Since I am new to django and since the user model needs to be correct on the first migration, I didn't really want to mess to much with the user model and decided to put it in a separate app and don't touch it when I got it to work the way I wanted it to.